zevv/memgraph/README.md

 ## Usage

-`libmemgraph.so` is a shared library that overrids `malloc()`, `free()` and friends.
-It will fork and run the `memgraph` and send info for all allocations.
-You will need to make sure that the `memgraph` gui binary is in your PATH.
+Just run `memgraph`, followed by your program and its optional arguments:

 ```
-PATH=$PATH:.
-LD_PRELOAD=./libmemgraph.so find /
+memgraph <cmd> [arguments]
 ```

-I might provide a wrapper shell script one day, or integrate this functionality into the `memgraph` binary.

 ## Configuration

-Configuration for memgraph is passed by environment variables.
+For now, configuration for memgraph is passed by environment variables.
+This will probably change to proper cmd line arguments soon.

 - `MEMGRAPH_MEM_MAX=N`: Configure the maximum memory size to be displayed in the graph, the number in megabytes; when not specified, the default is 1024 (1Gb)